 For severe panic disorder though, it starts by simply reducing the severity of your panic attacks and how you react to them.
 Less severe panic attacks cause less fear, which causes less avoidance, which causes fewer attacks.
 So while reducing panic attack severity doesn't cure panic disorder, it does improve the likelihood that a treatment of panic disorder will work.
 Consider the following:

-- Learn Healthy Distraction Techniques – Panic attacks tend to be less severe when you aren't "in your own head."
+- Learn Healthy Distraction Techniques Panic attacks tend to be less severe when you aren't "in your own head."
 So figure out healthy ways to get out of your own head and distract yourself even when you're panicking.
-One very effective way is to make a phone call to someone you trust and like.
+One very effective way is to make a phone call to someone you trust.
 Talking on the phone distracts the brain from focusing on your thoughts as easily.
 Also, if you're around other people, don't be shy about your panic attacks.
 Tell your friend that you're in the process of having one.
 It may be embarrassing, but many people find that their panic attacks are more severe when they try to stop them without telling anyone.

 These strategies are not a replacement for better coping, nor are they going to cure severe anxiety on their own.
 But what they should do is make your panic attacks slightly less severe.
 Less severe panic attacks should create less fear, which should reduce other severity problems with panic disorder.